 With that said, here we go!

-- Audit and adjust lead generation info – current call to action, navigation and home page information.
+- Audit current website structure – call to action, navigation and home page text.

 - Update Email Address